-Canadian politician Bill Casey was at a Nova Scotia cultural centre.
-He was admiring a beautifully embroidered and beaded robe.
-The Mi'kmaw regalia was in a glass case.
+Canadian politician Bill Casey was admiring a beautifully embroidered and beaded robe.
+The Mi'kmaq 'regalia,' traditional clothing worn during ceremonies, was in a glass case in a Nova Scotia cultural centre.

 Mr. Casey was surprised to learn that he was looking at a replica.
 The original robe was in a drawer at a museum in Australia!
 The Nova Scotia centre had been trying to get the original back from Australia for a decade.
 It had been sold in the early 1840s to a British army officer.
-He died in Australia and left the robe and other Indigenous artifacts to the Melbourne Museum in his will.
+He died in Australia and left the robe and other Indigenous artifacts he'd collected to the Melbourne Museum in his will.

-The Mi'kmaw regalia is just one of thousands of Indigenous artifacts and remains from Canada that are in museums across the country and around the world.
+The Mi'kmaq regalia is just one of thousands of Indigenous artifacts and ancestral remains from Canada that have ended up in museums across the country and around the world.
 Most of these items were collected between 1850 and 1950.

 For example, a mortuary pole erected in a Haisla village on the north central B.C. coast in 1872 ended up in Sweden.
-Monumental poles that once stood in villages on Haida Gwaii, B.C. were moved to Victoria's Royal B.C.
-Museum.
-Many ceremonial potlatch masks collected in 1881 from Kwakwaka'wakw territory on northern Vancouver Island are in a museum in Berlin, Germany.

-How did these artifacts get there?
+Monumental poles that once stood in villages on Haida Gwaii, B.C., ended up in Victoria's Royal BC Museum.
+Numerous ceremonial potlatch masks collected in 1881 from Kwakiutl territory on northern Vancouver Island are in a museum in Berlin, Germany.
+How did these Indigenous artifacts get there?
 Sometimes they were legitimately purchased or donated.
 Often they were stolen or taken without permission.
-Some collectors believed the artifacts had been abandoned by their owners and were no longer wanted.
+Some collectors believed they had been abandoned by their owners and were no longer wanted.

-Some ceremonial items such as ritual clothing and dancing masks were used in potlatch ceremonies.
-These giving feasts are practiced by Pacific Northwest Coast Indigenous Peoples.
-They are held to mark important events, but were banned by the Canadian government from 1885 to 1951.
-During the ban, potlatch artifacts were confiscated.
-Many went to museums such as the Canadian Museum of History in Gatineau, Quebec and the Royal Ontario Museum in Toronto.
+Some ceremonial items, such as ritual clothing and dancing masks, were used in potlatch ceremonies.
+These giving feasts were practiced by Northwest Coast Indigenous Peoples to mark important events, but were banned by the Canadian government from 1885 to 1951.
+During the ban, potlatch artifacts were confiscated and acquired by museums such as the Canadian Museum of History in Gatineau, Quebec and the Royal Ontario Museum in Toronto.

-When smallpox and other diseases brought by European settlers swept through Indigenous communities, many people died.
-The few that survived were often forced to abandon their villages.
-Collectors later took any items that were left behind, such as totem poles and burial artifacts.
+When smallpox and other diseases introduced by the European arrivals swept through Indigenous communities, the few remaining survivors were often forced to abandon their ancestral village sites.
+Collectors later moved in to take any items that were left behind, such as totem poles and burial artifacts.
 Some human remains were collected in the name of science.
-At the time, many scientists felt that grave robbing was acceptable if it was for research.
+The attitude among many scientists was that grave robbing was acceptable in order to conduct anthropological research.

-confiscated: taken without permission or consent especially by public authority legitimately: in a lawfully recognized manner monumental pole: tall cedar pole carved with figures or symbols by Indigenous Peoples of the Northwest Coast to symbolize or commemorate ancestors, cultural beliefs that recount familiar legends, clan lineages, or notable events; also known as a totem pole mortuary pole: a type of monumental (or totem) pole that has a cavity in the top to hold a burial box containing the remains of a chief or high ranking person regalia: traditional clothing worn for a ceremony or special occasion replica: a copy that is not the original smallpox: a highly contagious and serious disease caused by a poxvirus transmitted from person to person that causes a high fever, a characteristic rash, and may kill about one-third of those infected
+anthropological: of or relating to the study of human beings and their ancestors through time and space and in relation to physical character, environmental and social relations, and culture confiscated: taken without permission or consent especially by public authority monumental pole: tall cedar pole carved with figures or symbols by Indigenous Peoples of the Northwest Coast to symbolize or commemorate ancestors, cultural beliefs that recount familiar legends, clan lineages, or notable events; also known as a totem pole mortuary pole: a type of monumental (totem) pole that has a cavity in the top to hold a burial box containing the remains of a chief or high ranking person regalia: especially fine or decorative clothing worn for a ceremony or special occasion replica: a copy that is not the original smallpox: a highly contagious and serious disease caused by a poxvirus transmitted from person to person that causes a high fever, a characteristic rash, and may kill about one-third of those infected